 In addition to the above standing committees, the Board of Directors from time to time has appointed certain ad hoc committees.
-During Fiscal 2011, such committees included the Special Committee, formed to evaluate capital deployment options, and the Litigation Advisory Committee, formed to assist Company management with certain legal matters.
+During Fiscal 2012, such committees included the Special Committee, formed to evaluate capital deployment options, the Litigation Advisory Committee, formed to assist Company management with certain legal matters and the Strategic Transaction Committee, formed to evaluate strategic business opportunities.

 Each director attended all of the meetings of the Board and standing committees on which he serves.
-We have no formal policy regarding directors' attendance at annual meetings of shareholders but all directors have attended past annual shareholder meetings and we anticipate that all directors will attend the 2011 Meeting.
+We have no formal policy regarding directors' attendance at annual meetings of shareholders but all directors have attended past annual shareholder meetings and we anticipate that all directors will attend the 2012 Meeting.

 Mr. Nick A. Caporella currently beneficially owns approximately 74.0% of the Company's outstanding Common Stock.
-As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is therefore not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating

-Committee.
-However, during Fiscal 2011, independent directors comprised the majority of both the Nominating Committee and the Compensation and Stock Option Committee.
+As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is therefore not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating Committee.
+However, during Fiscal 2012, independent directors comprised the majority of both the Nominating Committee and the Compensation and Stock Option Committee.
 Messrs.
 Cecil D. Conlee, Samuel C. Hathorn, Jr., Joseph P. Klock, Jr. and Stanley M. Sheridan qualify as independent directors under the NASDAQ listing standards.